A brand style guide is a vital document for your company to communicate consistent visuals and messaging to your audience.

 What does a brand style guide look like?

 Brand style guides are commonly put together as a PDF document.
-The length of the document depends on how much content you have and how specific you need your style guide to be.
+The length of the document can vary depending on how much content you have and how specific you need your style guide to be.
 For larger companies, a longer, more detailed style guide may be needed to fully encompass all of the branding elements and messaging involved.
 For smaller companies, a simple one-page logo style guide may be all that is needed.

 The common components of a brand style guide

-- Primary Logo
+- Primary logo